myasul/matt.y/content/posts/005-power-of-asking/index.md

 I thought it would be awesome to share with my fellow PH web developers some of the stuff I learned from building production-ready web applications.
 One way to do that is to write blogs!
 So, I started this blog and wrote a few of the stuff I learned from work!

 I didn't stop there.
-I always had stage fright, and I wanted to conquer that fear, so I contacted [ReactJS PH](https://reactjs.org.ph/) and asked if they have a slot for me in any of their upcoming events because I'm willing to do a talk.
+I've always had stage fright, and I wanted to conquer that fear, so I contacted [ReactJS PH](https://reactjs.org.ph/) and asked if they have a slot for me in any of their upcoming events because I'm willing to do a talk.
 It's hitting two birds with one stone!
 I can conquer my stage fright and also share my learnings!
 They happily gave me a slot and had my talk finalized!

 Shivering and full of stutters, I finished my first talk (it was about [JS bundle management](https://www.mattyasul.com/blog/nextjs-bundle-management/))!
 There are a lot of things I still can improve upon, but I'm always glad I did that talk!
 Many experiences are accessible with a simple request.
 Knock the door, and it will be opened.